BioDynaMo/biodynamo/doc/user_guide/Singularity.md

 that a user wishing to do this will need to build BioDynaMo within a container on the chosen HPC.

 For this we have chosen to Singularity.
 Singularity is an open source programme for operating-system-level virtualization.
-Singularity works simillar to other popular container programmes such as Docker.
-However, due to its higher level of security it has seen more widespread uptake by HPCs and we thus beleive the best choise for users.
+Singularity works similar to other popular container programmes such as Docker.
+However, due to its higher level of security it has seen more widespread uptake by HPCs and we thus believe the best choice for users.

 To create our [singularity image](https://github.com/BioDynaMo/biodynamo/blob/master/Singularity) for BioDynaMo we can use on of two methods.